prometheus-operator/runbooks/content/runbooks/general/InfoInhibitor.md

 ## Diagnosis

-This alert fires whenever there's a `severity="info"` alert, and stops firing when another alert with a severity of `warning` or `critical` starts firing on the same namespace.
+This alert fires whenever there's a `severity="info"` alert, and stops firing when another alert with severity of `warning` or `critical` starts firing on the same namespace.